-If you qualify for the home owner grant, you must apply each year to receive it.
-You must apply every year because the previous year’s information may be out of date if your residential circumstance has changed.
-This may affect your qualifications for the grant.
+If you qualify for the home owner grant, you must apply each year to receive the grant on your principal residence.

-Only one qualifying owner can claim a grant for a property each year.
+Only one qualifying owner can claim the home owner grant for a property each year.

-Grant amounts may be higher for homeowners who qualify as a senior, veteran or person with a disability.
-The homeowner who meets these qualifications must be the one who applies in order to receive the higher grant amount for that residence.
+The grant amount may be higher for a homeowner who is a senior, veteran or person with a disability, and that homeowner must be the one who is the applicant to receive the higher grant amount for the principal residence.

 - You’re the spouse, child, grandchild, parent, brother or sister of the deceased owner